ga4gh/ga4gh-starter-kit-docs/docs/cookbooks/samtools-view-drs-wes/run-using-drs-urls.md

 If you wish to explore the concepts covered in this cookbook further, you could:
 1. Create more DRS Objects based on the [table of Tabula Muris S3 BAM objects](./run-using-http-urls#run-workflow-with-different-inputs).
 Register one DRS Object per BAM file via the UI, and attempt to run the workflow using the resulting DRS URL as input.
 Validate the workflow run outputs the correct number of reads.
 2. Attempt to run your own Nextflow workflow via WES.
-Currently, Nextflow workflows tracked on Github can be submitted to Starter Kit WES...
+Currently, Nextflow workflows tracked on Github can be submitted to Starter Kit WES with one of the following URL structures:
+    * `https://github.com/{user/org}/{repository}` - runs the workflow at the default branch (e.g. `main`)
+    * `https://github.com/{user/org}/{repository}/tree/{branch}` runs the workflow at the specified branch

-Return to table...
+Return to [cookbook intro](../intro) to explore more cookbooks.